 Membership Criteria

-Who can apply for IACC membership?
+Who can apply for IAC membership?

 While any Indigenous person can apply, priority groups are Indigenous women and on reserve Indigenous artists.
 Limited funding will often narrow our membership acceptance to priority groups.